 Many dog owners wonder which human foods are safe to share with their pets.
 The answer depends on the specific food, how it is prepared, your dog's size, age, and health status.
-This comprehensive, vet-reviewed guide separates safe human foods for dogs from dangerous ones, provides practical portion guidance, and explains exactly what to do in an emergency.
+This detailed, vet-reviewed guide separates safe human foods for dogs from dangerous ones, provides practical portion guidance, and explains exactly what to do in an emergency — see also our dog vomiting guide if a reaction occurs.

 Understanding Search Intent: What Dog Owners Really Need to Know